idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/SPARQL-queries/Virtuoso/README.md

    - Open "isql" shell, using the following command to load the similate_data_collection_wf_model.ttl file in to the Virtuoso DB:

          DB.DBA.TTLP_MT (file_to_string_output ('/usr/local/Cellar/virtuoso/7.2.4.2/var/lib/virtuoso/db/simulate_data_collection_wf_model.ttl'), '', 'http://mytest.com')

+*Notes: some queries are taking data across different turtle files.
+Therefore, make sure you import all of these turtle files into the Virtuoso DB using the same above instruction.
+For example: simulate_data_collection_recon_model.ttl file for recon facts.

 4. Testing SPARQL queries:
    - Connect to Virtuoso using the following command lines: